 The Main Issue

 The election was contested over reciprocity, free trade with the United States.
 Canada had been trying to establish a reciprocity agreement for years, but it had been voted down in the U.S. This time, it was the American government that was eager to establish free trade, while Canada had the stronger position.

 The reciprocity bill proposed before the House of Commons applied mainly to natural products.
 Opponents said the bill harmed industry and would eventually lead to annexation to the U.S.

 Laurier was accused of being either too imperialist or not imperialist enough, depending on who was attacking him.

 A minor issue during the election was the 1910 Naval Service Act which would have built a Canadian navy that would be at Great Britain’s disposal in the event of war.
 The act was intended to be a compromise between imperialists and nationalists.

 The election was held Sept.
 21, 1911.
 The Conservatives won easily, gaining 131 seats to the Liberals’ 85.

-The Liberals may have been damaged by a speech given by U.S. Speaker of the House, Champ Clark, who declared the American flag would soon be flying throughout all of Canada.
+The Liberals may have been damaged by a speech given by U.S. Speaker of the House, Champ Clark, who declared the American flag would soon be flying throughout Canada.

 Laurier was replaced by Borden as prime minister.
-When the war began, it was Borden who led the nation into the fray.
+When the war began, it was Borden who lead the nation into the fray.